 Amphibians are reliant on wetlands and swamps to live out their semi-aquatic lifestyle.
 They are well-adapted to live in and out of the water, to survive in the mud during dry spells and hibernation.
 They will spend their time in and around suitable water bodies where they can feed on invertebrate life and lay their spawn in the water.

 Vernal pools in wetland areas are ideal for amphibian populations as they can raise their young without fear of predation from fish species.
 Aligator holes in the everglades are perfect for this sort of pool.
 These reptiles create little dug-out areas where they can create a vegetation-free area of water.
-Other creatures can use this as needed during droughts, but some also run the risk of being eaten.
-Frogs and toads may spend some time here with ease, especially when other areas become overpopulated or dry out.
+Other creatures can use this as needed during droughts, but some also risk being eaten.
+Frogs and toads may easily spend some time here, especially when other areas become overpopulated or dry out.

 The most famous of the American frogs are probably the bellowing American bullfrog.
 This frog has become widespread across the US as an introduced species but is native to the Eastern states and the swamps in these areas.
 They are captured for food and used in science classes because of their size, abundance, and familiarity.

 Frogs also form choruses, creating the melodic sound we know and love.
 This brings in the females and creates a social hierarchy among the males.
-Another incredible thing about this frog is its diet and ability to capture prey that sounds remarkable.
+Another incredible thing about this frog is its diet and ability to capture prey.
 They will eat other frogs, snakes, rodents, and much more.

 Not all of those voices in the Everglades belong to frogs.
-There are also toads that sing.
+Some toads sing.
 Toads are typically distinguishable from frogs via their bumpy or warty skin.

 The American toad is more widespread, settling into a range of damp areas where they can find enough food and shelter.
-In Louisiana and east Texas, you can also find the Eastern narrow-mouth toad.
-This small toad likes to stay in ditches and anywhere with decaying matter where they can eat insects and ants.
+You can also find the Eastern narrow-mouth toad in Louisiana and east Texas.
+This small toad likes to stay in ditches where it can eat insects and ants.

 There are also more salamanders in US swamps than you might realize.
-The salamander is another amphibian that makes its home in a range of habitats across the US.
+The salamander is another amphibian that makes it home in various habitats across the US.

-Some of them will prefer the conditions of a swamp, where they can spend their time between the still waters and the vegetation.
+Some of them will prefer the swamp conditions, where they can spend their time between the still waters and the vegetation.
 Some are aquatic, spending all their time in the water, while most are terrestrial, conserving moisture and staying safe in mud, leaves, and burrows.

 Sadly, while there are occasional new native discoveries, there are also many more invasive species.

-There is also the issue that while some of these non-native species thrive and expand their range, native amphibians in the US face a loss of habitat.
+There is also the issue that while some non-native species thrive and expand their range, native amphibians in the US face habitat loss.
 Areas necessary for survival, like coastal areas, marshy bogs, and swampland, are drained and reclaimed for use by an expanding human population.

-Amphibians are an important part of the swamps of North America.
-Whether it is a giant American bullfrog, a tiny little tree frog, or a strange aquatic salamander species, there are lots of diverse species of amphibians in the US.
-You might not come across many of these animals when exploring the area because of their habits and size.
+Amphibians are an essential part of the swamps of North America.
+Whether it is a giant American bullfrog, a tiny little tree frog, or a strange aquatic salamander species, there are many diverse amphibians in the US.
+You might not see many of these animals when exploring the area because of their habits and size.
 But, you may get to hear some of them at night.